gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/01-introduction.md

 - Planning, applying, and destroying Terraform resources

-If you work in the cloud or are interested in learning industry-standard concepts, this tutorial will help you get started with code-first infrastructure strategies.
+If you work in the cloud or are interested in learning industry-standard concepts, this tutorial will help you get started with infrastructure-as-code strategies.

+This tutorial assumes you're familiar with HashiCorp configuration language (`hcl`).

+{% include learn-terraform.html %}